Portrait(s) de France(s) : Digital, what's at stake for society?

 Laurence Devillers, Sorbonne UniversityAnnie Blandin-Obernesser, IMT Atlantique - Institut Mines-TélécomElodie Gentina, IÉSEG School of ManagementFabrice Le Guel, Université Paris-SaclayMichel Robert, University of Montpellier and Pierre-Antoine Chardel, Institut Mines-Télécom Business School

-There are two types of chatbots: the ones we use every day in banks, whose responses are planned in advance, and the more recent ones, which take advantage of numerous technological advances such as "transformers" and are capable of producing unprecedented speech.
+There are two types of chatbots: those we use every day in banks, whose responses are planned in advance, and the more recent ones, which take advantage of numerous technological advances such as "transformers" and are capable of producing unprecedented speech.

 Soon, digital technology will offer personalized, emotional systems, a kind of "virtual friends", even "guardian angels", but also "deadbots", which emulate deceased people after assimilating mountains of data about them.